osumba404/digital-leap-africa/README.md

 3. Push your branch to the repository and open a Pull Request (PR) against `develop`.
 4. All PRs require at least one review before they can be merged.

----

-If you need additional setup instructions (Docker, CI/CD, testing, or deployments), add them to this README in the relevant sections.